bscothern/SomeCollection/README.md

 In this case you can either open an issue or PR.
 * If you open an issue please specify what the type is and I will add support for it if it is in the standard library.
 * If you want to submit a PR you will need to update `Sources/MakeSomeCollectionLib/StandardLibraryTypes` files to know about the new type.
 Once you have updated the type lists use `swift run` to have the `SomeCollection` library rebuild.

+### What about Foundation?
+I am planning on adding support for Foundation types right away and should have them very soon.
+They will likely be a part of this same package but in a different library which will likely be named: `SomeCollectionOfFoundation`.

+## Some Other Bug/Feature Request
+Open up an issue with the bug or feature request.